codeofdusk/words/README.md

 ####A note on branches
 The `master` branch contains the code originally entered into the [Sea Island Regional Science Fair](http://sirsf.org) which has only been modified to show a GPL3 notice on launch.
-The `master` branch of this repository contains `words.py` with some improvements, notably multithreading support and the usage of the built-in `Counter` datatype as opposed to the `dict` datatype with manual counting.
-The `master` branch has not been extensively tested.
+The `dev` branch of this repository contains `words.py` with some improvements, notably multithreading support and the usage of the built-in `Counter` datatype as opposed to the `dict` datatype with manual counting.
+The `dev` branch has not been extensively tested.
 To use the `dev` branch, run the following command from inside the `words` directory:

 	git checkout dev